 Omega-3 fats are a type of essential fatty acid, meaning they are essential to health, but your body can’t make them.
 You can only get omega-3 fats from food.

-The best sources are fatty fish such as salmon, herring, mackerel, anchovies, or sardines, or high-quality cold-water fish oil supplements.
+The best sources are fatty fish such as salmon (especially wild-caught king and sockeye), herring, mackerel, anchovies, or sardines, or high-quality cold-water fish oil supplements.
 Canned albacore tuna and lake trout can also be good sources, depending on how the fish were raised and processed.

 If you’re a vegetarian or you don’t like fish, you can still get your omega-3 fix by eating algae (which is high in DHA) or taking a fish oil or algae supplement.